mcpeblocker/bookswap-backend/docs/notifications/my-notifications.md

             - this refers to the book posted by owner when type is _REQUEST_, _MESSAGE_
             - this refers to the book user wanted to get when type is _ARCHIVE_, _APPROVE_
             - properties:
+              - `bookId`:
+                - type: string
+                - a valid ObjectID of the book
               - `cover`:
                 - type: string
                 - a valid file path for the cover of the book